Synthetixio/synthetix/docs/contracts/index.md

     * Remove specific entries for event emission functions and fold them into the event descriptions themselves.
     * Add links to the new explainers on synthetix.io
     * Expand function signatures out with descriptions of parameters and return values.
-    * Sequence diagrams for all functions.
+    * Sequence diagrams for complex inter-contract functions.